 Introduces computer software programs and electronic health records used in healthcare practice management.
 Prepares students to complete administrative tasks in healthcare, including bookkeeping, billing, claims submission, appointment scheduling.
-Presents various computer functions including those completed in electronic health records.
+Presents various functions completed in electronic health records.
+This course is the third in a three-part series required for the Associate of Applied Science degree in Medical Assisting or Administrative Support.
+It is also a requirement for the Medical Assisting certificate of proficiency.

-Prerequisites: BTEC 172 with grade C or better
+Prerequisites: BTEC 172 with grade C or better.